Founders Library

-The Founders Library in Washington, D.C. is the main library at Howard University.
-The building, named The Founders Library in honor of the 17 men who founded Howard University, serves as the iconic symbol of the university.
+The Founders Library is an academic library at Howard University in Washington, D.C.
+The building, named The Founders Library in honor of the 17 men who founded Howard University, serves as a symbol of the university.
 Designed by architect Albert Irvin Cassell, construction began in 1937 during the presidency of Mordecai Wyatt Johnson.
-As the second library built for the university, the cornerstone was laid on June 10, 1937, and the building was opened for service on January 3, 1939.
-Today, the library houses over 1 million volumes, the Channing Pollock Theater Collection, and is the home to the Moorland-Spingarn Research Center.
+The second library built for the university, the cornerstone was laid on June 10, 1937, and the building was opened for service on January 3, 1939.
+The library houses over 1 million volumes, the Channing Pollock Theater Collection, and is the home to the Moorland-Spingarn Research Center.

 Location

 The Founders Library is located on Howard University's main quad.
 It was constructed on the location of the university's first main building which housed many university departments and the original library.
 The campus is located in the Howard/Shaw Neighborhood of Washington, D.C.
 At the time of the library's construction, the neighborhood was home to numerous black luminaries.
 Carter G. Woodson, Nannie Helen Burroughs, Georgia Douglas Johnson, Mary McLeod Bethune and Mary Church Terrell, were a few of the residents who during their time, helped create the center of black intellectual life in Washington, D.C.